Area of investment and support

 Partners involved:

-Economic and Social Research Council (ESRC)
+Economic and Social Research Council (ESRC), Consumer Data Research Centre, Urban Big Data Centre

 The scope and what we're doing

-• internet and social media
+• social media

 Phase one

-Launched in April 2022 and set to end in 2024 with funding of £10 million, phase one is comprised of three main components.
+Launched in April 2022 and set to end in 2024 with funding of £10 million, phase one is comprised of three main components:

-The Digital Footprints Accelerator Scheme is open for expressions of interest until August 2023.
+The Digital Footprints Accelerator Scheme was open for expressions of interest until July 2023.
 This funding opportunity aims to fund innovative proof of concept projects to meet challenges in the digital footprints landscape.
-The projects funded through this opportunity will lay the foundations for a transformational shift in the creation, access and use of Digital Footprint Data for the public good.

 Phase two